Start-up Story Begins

 # One line pitch

-The beginning of any pitch starts with a single line that best describes your venture.
+Any pitch begins with a single line that best describes your venture.
 The fewer the characters required for summarizing, the better for everyone.
 Investors in a start-up ecosystem (including all actors like seed incubators, accelerators, venture capitalists, etc.) look at hundreds of pitches, so a catchy creative phrase defining your business quickly catches the eye.
 Sounds easy, but this can be one of the most challenging parts of your presentation.

 “Slush a student driven initiative is the world’s leading startup event and community defining a new paradigm in the world”

-Words above communicate the essence of my site.
+Words above communicate the essence of The middle Road’s mission.
 The shortest description of your work acts as the first enabler for your pitch.

 # Problem and Solution